-- A. Crane operator qualification or certification must meet NCCCO or its equivalent. - B. It is the policy of MSD to permit only properly trained, and qualified or certified personnel to operate cranes, and for performing rigging and/or signaling tasks, inspections, etc.
+- A. Crane operator qualification or certification must meet NCCCO or its equivalent. - B. It is the policy of MSD to permit only properly trained, and qualified or certified personnel to operate cranes, for performing rigging, riggers during assembly/disassembly, or riggers who attach or detach lifting equipment to loads or lifting loads, and/or signaling tasks, inspections, etc.

-- A. Cranes and hoisting equipment shall be maintained and inspected in accordance with the requirements specified in 29 CFR 1926-550(a) and 1910-180(d). - a.
+A. Cranes and hoisting equipment shall be maintained and inspected in accordance with the requirements specified in 29 CFR 1926-550(a) and 1910-180(d).

+- a.
 Cranes and hoisting equipment shall be inspected by a competent person prior to each use, and during use, to make sure it is in safe operating condition.
-Deficiencies shall be repaired, or defective parts replaced, before continued use. - b.
-A thorough, annual inspection of hoisting equipment shall be made by a competent person, or by a government or private agency recognized by the U.S. Department of Labor. - B. Equipment must not be assembled or used unless ground conditions are firm, drained, and graded to sufficient extent so that, in conjunction, if necessary, with the use of supporting materials, the equipment manufacturers specifications for adequate support and degree of level of equipment are met. - C. Riding of crane hooks and headache balls is prohibited. - D. Outriggers must be fully extended, and pedestals lowered for any lift. - E. When making a lift with a crane: - a.
+Deficiencies shall be repaired, or defective parts replaced, before continued use. - A thorough, annual inspection of hoisting equipment shall be made by a competent person, or by a government or private agency recognized by the U.S. Department of Labor. - B. Equipment must not be assembled or used unless ground conditions are firm, drained, and graded to sufficient extent so that, in conjunction, if necessary, with the use of supporting materials, the equipment manufacturers specifications for adequate support and degree of level of equipment are met. - C. Riding of crane hooks and headache balls is prohibited. - D. Outriggers must be fully extended, and pedestals lowered for any lift. - E. When making a lift with a crane: - a.
 One person shall be designated to supervise the lift.